 Certain cultures in Venezuela and Cambodia consider tarantulas a delicacy.
 They remove the hairs (which can cause an itch or skin irritation in humans) by roasting over an open fire and then they are eaten.

 .
 They Molt

 Tarantulas shed their external skeletons.
 During this process, they also replace internal organs such as stomach lining, or female genitalia.
-They can even re-grow lost appendages.
-Generally a one to 3 year old will molt two-three times, young adults once a year and a mature adult about every two years.
+They can even regrow lost appendages.
+Generally, a one to 3 years old will molt two-three times, young adults once a year and a mature adult about every two years.

 And for those of you who are still with me, here is an incredible video showing a tarantula’s egg sac being opened.
 My thoughts on watching this was “that’s a very large bunch of baby tarantulas!”

 So, you are probably wondering “Do I like them any BETTER now?”
 Sorry, but that is still a resounding no!
 They are right up there with snakes.

 Do I respect them?
 Definitely!
 I know they have a purpose and are important to the ecosystem as they eliminate insect plagues and they are more likely scared of me than I am of them!

 How about you?
 Do you like or own a tarantula?